DAC-2015-08

 Project Information:

-DAC-2015-08 is a Native Forest from Managed Regrowth (NFMR) project located in the remote Balonne Shire of South West Queensland.
-The project area is situated approximately 80km southwest of the town of Bollon and 100km west of Dirranbandi.
-Registered in September 2015, the project covers a substantial area of 10,984 hectares.
+DAC-2015-08 is a Native Forest from Managed Regrowth project located in the Balonne Shire of South West Queensland, roughly 70km south of Bollon and 95km west of Dirranbandi.
+It was registered in September 2015 and covers an area of 10,984.05 hectares.